What to look for when choosing childcare

 A quick look at our educational progress over the last few decades clearly shows that despite NZ’s high early childhood participation rate, there has been little flow on effect into primary, high school and beyond.
 It is therefore problematic to conclude that better trained teachers in early childhood produce better academic outcomes for children.

-It is a New Zealand legal requirement that early childhood centres employ registered teachers with appropriate early childhood qualifications.
+It is a New Zealand legal requirement that early childhood centres employ a minimum of 50% registered teachers with appropriate early childhood qualifications.
 Trained teachers are important, and do make a difference, but they don’t guarantee quality.

 Children and parents deserve to know that their child is safe and healthy when being cared for by others.

 New Zealand laws and regulations take health and safety very seriously in early childhood education.
 And this is a good and essential requirement.
 All early childhood centres in New Zealand must meet the Ministry of Education requirements which are extensive.
+Every person who works with children must pass a 7 point safety check and be vetted by the NZ Police and have their references throughly vetted including speaking with their most recent employer.
+There must be first aid qualified teachers on duty at all times and health and safety checking of the facilities happens every day.
 Despite this, accidents do happen from time to time.

 It is a well researched fact that children in full time early childhood education have more childhood illnesses, more coughs and colds, than children raised at home.
-Simply being around so many other children means that illnesses are easily spread.
+Simply being around so many other children means that illnesses are easily spread, despite rigorous cleaning routines.

 Because childcare in New Zealand is seen as a merit good (overall beneficial to society) it is subsidised.
-This has created a profit incentive for centres and has resulted in many ‘investors‘ buying and running childcare centres.
+This has created a profit incentive for centres and has resulted in many ‘investors‘ buying and running childcare centres, sometimes huge investment funds that are first and foremost accountable to their shareholders.
 Don’t be fooled by small brand names.
 Investors hide their conglomerates by having centres with lots of different names – it’s not just the big brands.

 Does this really matter?
 Well, yes and no. All childcare must meet the minimum licensing standards which are fairly high in New Zealand.